-Backdoorjobs.com is predominantly focussed on short-term adventure jobs and seasonal work in North America.
+Backdoorjobs.com is predominantly focused on short-term adventure jobs and seasonal work in North America.
 It also advertises jobs in other parts of the world.

 How to make money while traveling the world using travel deals

-Another way to make money while travelling the world is to travel for free or find out how to subsidise your travel.
+Another way to make money while traveling the world is to travel for free or find out how to subsidize your travel.
 How do I do that?
 I hear you ask.

 Well, you’d be surprised to know that there are many ways you can potentially travel for free.
 There are literally dozens of companies offering birthright tours, house sitting opportunities, dog sitting opportunities and student travel deals, which can shave hundreds of pounds from the cost of your holiday.

-Some of the programmes I list below are in a little bit of a grey area.
+Some of the programs I list below are in a little bit of a grey area.
 This is because for some of these you will have needed to apply before you travel.
-But the opportunities they give you to save money while you are on your trip is too good to miss.
+But the opportunities they give you to save money while you are on your trip are too good to miss.